PatrickMargot/depreciation-calculator/README.md

-# Chess
+# Depreciation Calculator
 A depreciation calculator made for my IDPA pre-project with React and Material-UI.
 Try it out on https://patrickmargot.github.io/depreciation-calculator/.

 ## Installation